 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Transport for Wales reported total carbon emissions of approximately 291,740,000 kg CO2e.
-This marks an increase from 2022, when emissions were about 249,114,000 kg CO2e.
-The 2021 data indicates a total of approximately 304,846,000 kg CO2e, with emissions broken down into Scope 1 (23,000 kg CO2e), Scope 2 (89,000 kg CO2e), and Scope 3 (552,059,000 kg CO2e), which includes significant contributions from employee commuting and purchased goods and services.
+This marks an increase from 2022, where emissions were about 249,114,000 kg CO2e.
+The 2021 data indicates a significantly higher total of approximately 603,070,000 kg CO2e, which included Scope 1 emissions of about 64,497,000 kg CO2e, Scope 2 emissions of approximately 2,647,000 kg CO2e, and Scope 3 emissions of around 536,615,000 kg CO2e.
 Transport for Wales is committed to reducing emissions from its supply chain, with a focus on both Scope 1 and Scope 2 emissions.
-The organisation aims to perform ongoing analyses of its supply chain emissions to identify opportunities for reductions, supporting its decarbonisation targets set for 2030.
-While specific percentage reduction targets have not been disclosed, the commitment to continuous improvement reflects a proactive approach to climate action.
-The emissions data is not cascaded from any parent organisation, indicating that Transport for Wales operates independently in its reporting and climate commitments.
+The organisation aims to perform ongoing analyses of its supply chain emissions to establish a clearer understanding of its carbon footprint, identifying opportunities for reductions to support its decarbonisation targets by 2030.
+While no specific reduction percentages have been disclosed, the commitment to ongoing analysis and reduction initiatives reflects a proactive approach to climate action.
+Transport for Wales has not inherited emissions data from any parent organisation, indicating that its reported figures are solely its own.

 Access structured emissions data, company-specific emission factors, and source documents